cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-secretstore.md

 aliases: /blueprints/spec-secretstore/
 ---

-The secrets store is implemented inside the Cloudify PostgreSQL database, to provide tenant-wide variable storage for data that you do not want to expose in plain text in Cloudify blueprints.
+The secrets store is implemented inside the {{< param product_name >}} PostgreSQL database, to provide tenant-wide variable storage for data that you do not want to expose in plain text in blueprints.
 For example, you might not want to expose login credentials for a platform to all blueprint users.

 For additional information about creating secrets, refer to the [CLI documentation]({{< relref "cli/orch_cli/secrets.md" >}}).